-Robinson the engine behind the Texas offense
+Robinson the engine behind the offense for No. 21 Texas

 With 819 total yards and nine touchdowns, he’s driving the Texas offense as the No. 21 Longhorns (4-1, 2-0 Big 12) head into Saturday’s showdown in Dallas with No. 6 Oklahoma (5-0, 2-0).

-Robinson ran for a career high 216 yards and two touchdowns on 35 carries in the Longhorns’ 32-27 win last week at TCU.
+Robinson ran for a career-high 216 yards and two touchdowns on 35 carries in the Longhorns’ 32-27 win last week at TCU.
 His fourth quarter against the Horned Frogs: 12 carries, 93 yards, seven first downs.
 The last two first downs on the final drive killed a TCU rally and ran out the clock.

 Texas quarterback Casey Thompson called it a display of “big-boy football.”
 It certainly was a hammer blow.